priya006/Selenium-Grid/README.md

 The Json file `Real_Device_Android_Node.json` has **localhost** for hub host key since the Android real device was connected to a laptop where the Selenium Stand alone server was running
 4.Finally, run the Selenium test from the class `SeleniumGrid`

-### How to configure Selenium grid with Android Emultor as a Node using Appium
+### How to configure Selenium grid with Android Emulator as a Node using Appium
 1. Start the Selenium Stand alone server in a `Machine A`.
 This machine act as a hub.
 Command `java -jar selenium-server-standalone-3.141.59.jar -role hub`
 2. Create a Configuration json file.
 Example: `Android_Emultor_Node.json`
 3. Start the emulator and Run the command `adb devices`.
 Make sure to see emulator-5554	device is attached